2016 Philippine House of Representatives elections in Central Luzon: 2nd District

-Incumbent Gloria Macapagal Arroyo is running for her last term unopposed despite of her sickness and in hospital arrest.
+Incumbent Gloria Macapagal Arroyo is running for her last term unopposed despite her sickness and in-hospital arrest.

 3rd District

 Oscar Rodriguez is the incumbent.
 He will facing-off former congressman Aurelio Gonzales, Jr.

 4th District

 Juan Pablo Bondoc is the incumbent.

 San Jose del Monte

 Incumbent Arthur Robes is running for Mayor, His wife Rida is running against Incumbent Vice Mayor Eduardo Roquero, Jr.